Jade-Fountain/SpookyOLD/README.md

 ## How to use

-1. Install the relevant plugin dependencies for your planned use as described above.
+1. Install Unreal Engine Editor (tested on v4.14) and the relevant plugin dependencies for your planned use as described above.
 2. Download and extract the latest release of [Spooky](https://github.com/JakeFountain/Spooky/releases/latest).
-3. Edit UnrealFusion.uproject with a text editor and **remove any plugins** that you dont have installed in your UE4 editor.
+3. Edit Spooky.uproject with a text editor and **remove any plugins** that you dont have installed in your UE4 editor.
+4. Right click Spooky.uproject and select "Generate Visual Studio project files".
+This will automatically configure the build information for your system.
-4. Open UnrealFusion.uproject in the same version of UE4 Editor that you are using for your project.
+5. Open Spooky.uproject in the same version of UE4 Editor that you are using for your project.
 It will prompt you to build - accept and wait for it to build.
-(If building fails, then try opening UnrealFusion.sln in Microsoft Visual Studio 2015 and build manually with Ctrl+Shift+B. Then reopen UnrealFusion.project.)
+(If building fails, then try opening Spooky.sln in Microsoft Visual Studio 2015 and build manually with Ctrl+Shift+B. Then reopen Spooky.project.)
 > The project should open to Content/Spooky/Maps/SpookySoccer.umap (requires Kinect v2 and VR dependencies installed).
 > Ensure SteamVR or Oculus clients are running and the Kinect v2 is connected, then click the dropdown next to the play button and select VR preview.
 > Face the Kinect v2 and hold the VR controllers in the correct hands (check thumb polarity).